 Blue Point is a decidedly white-collar town, with fully 85.68% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Blue Point is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Blue Point who work in teaching (17.19%), management occupations (11.70%), and healthcare (11.28%).

-Telecommuters are a relatively large percentage of the workforce: 15.64% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Blue Point telecommute to their jobs.
+Overall, about 15.64% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Blue Point is a great place for families with children to consider.
-First of all, many other families with children live here, making Blue Point a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Blue Point has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Blue Point is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Blue Point’s overall crime rate is lower than average for the country.

 In Blue Point, a lot of people use the train to get to work every day though Blue Point is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.